brewsync/gobrew/README.md

 # gobrew - Homebrew client package for Go

-Based on https://github.com/micnncim/homebrew-go, but unmarshaling the structured JSON output of `brew info`.
+Based loosely on https://github.com/micnncim/homebrew-go, but works by unmarshaling the structured JSON output of `brew info` to Go structs.

 [![GoDoc][godoc-badge]][godoc]